 The half-way point in your financial year is always a good time to step back and review how you’re going, adjust your forecasts and plan for the rest of the year.
 Follow these tips to take stock, do a mid-year budget review and get the most out of Calxa.

-If you are new to budgeting, the start with looking at this article Good Budgeting Processes.
+If you are new to budgeting, start by looking at this article Good Budgeting Processes.
 It highlights the process of creating your budget.
 But for now, let’s get started with your existing budget and how to do your mid-year budget review.

 Mid-Year Budget Review in Calxa